mrcavalcanti/mosaicoo/docs/sources/datasources/graphite.md

 When exploring data, previously-selected tags are used to filter the remaining result set.
 To select data, you use the `seriesByTag` function, which takes tag expressions (`=`, `!=`, `=~`, `!=~`) to filter timeseries.

-The Grafana query builder does this for you automatically when you select a tag.
+The Mosaicoo query builder does this for you automatically when you select a tag.

 > **Tip:** The regular expression search can be quite slow on high-cardinality tags, so try to use other tags to reduce the scope first.
 > Starting off with a particular name/namespace can help reduce the results.